Absence of metallicity in K-doped picene: Importance of electronic correlations

 In a simple one-electron picture, K-intercalation is expected to induce electron transfer into the lowest unoccupied molecular orbital (LUMO) of picene, leading to a partially filled, i.e., metallic conduction band which at low temperatures would host the superconductivity, as suggested in various theoretical studies \cite{Kosugi2009,Roth2010,Andres2011,Kosugi2011,Cudazzo2011,Kubozono2011, Subedi2011,Casula2011,Kato2011,Casula2012}.
 However, such calculations include electronic correlations only at the level of the exchange-correlation functional considered within density functional theory (DFT) and neglect electron-phonon interactions.
 Both effects can be quite pronounced in molecular solids \cite{Claessen2002}.
+In fact, the importance of electron-electron correlations in K$_3$picene was pointed out by Giovannetti {\it et al.}~\cite{Giovanetti2011} and Kim {\it et al.}~\cite{Kim2011} who found an insulating state with antiferromagnetic order from {\it ab initio} calculations.
 Experimentally, the picture of the electronic structure has remained controversial: while one photoemission study reported the appearance of metallic spectral weight at the Fermi level for $x=1$ \cite{Okazaki2010}, other authors \cite{Mahns2012,Caputo2012} failed to observe a metallic Fermi edge for a wide concentration range from $x=0.22$ to $3.6$ and speculated about the possible role of correlations and polaronic effects~\cite{Mahns2012}.

 In view of this unsettled situation we have investigated the electronic structure of K$_x$picene in a joint experimental and theoretical effort.
 For this purpose, extensive photoemission measurements on pristine and potassium-doped picene films have been perfomed, accompanied by {\it ab initio} density functional theory (DFT) calculations in combination with dynamical mean field theory (DFT+DMFT).
 Contrary to the results of Ref.~\onlinecite{Okazaki2010}, both experimental and theoretical results confirm the absence of metallic behavior for any composition of K$_x$picene with integer $x=1,2,3$.
 This insulating behavior is attributed to strong on-site (i.e., intramolecular) correlations as inferred from an analysis of the DFT+DMFT calculations.